ghj0sh/TM2020-Map-Downloader/README.md

 # CREDIT

 Shineeeeeuh - Making the code (https://github.com/Shineeeeeuh/Trackmania-Map-Downloader)

-Me - Editing it to make it work with Trackmania Exchange
+Me - Editing it to make it work with Trackmania Exchange (not hard)

+# TO-DO
+- fix json file

+- maybe just remove json alltogether

+- make tutorial on how to make this work with other TMX sites